warber0x/Libnfc_custom_function/Custom_Function_method_1.md

 };

 ```
-As you saw, "initiator_SRx" is the member that I added in nfc_driver struct and in PN532_uart.c, The name that I gave is the name of my custom function in pn53x.c. wooof!!!
-It's little bit tricky but if you pay attention to these files you will understand.
+As you noticed, "initiator_SRx" is the member that I added in nfc_driver struct as well as in PN532_uart.c, The name I gave is the name of my custom function in pn53x.c.
+WOOOOFF!!!
+It's little bit tricky but if you pay attention to these files you surely will understand.

-8 - That's all what we can do for now to add a new function.
+8 - That's all what we can do for now.
 The next thing to do is to excute the make command, you "cd" to the libnfc folder and do "make", "make install" and "make clean" to recompile everything and to have a new fresh library.

 9 - Create a new file called "main.c" and put this code in it: